drush-ops/drush/README.txt

 For Windows:
   - Follow step 1.
 Use drush by navigating to /path/to/drush and running 'drush.bat'.
-  - You have to install gzip, libarchive, tar and wget executables.
+  - You have to install gzip, libarchive, tar, wget, and less executables.
 Go to http://gnuwin32.sourceforge.net/packages.html and install the packages.
     Add the folder %ProgramFiles%\GnuWin32\bin to your PATH.
     Documentation can be found at http://drupal.org/node/594744